brantwills/Angular-Paging/src/README.md

 ####Source Files
 The source file directory contains a sample working application using all the features of the paging directive.

-The goal of this working version is to mitigate simple setup and "how to" questions as well as visually test new features
+The goal of this working version is to mitigate simple setup and "how to" questions as well as visually test new features.

 ---
 <br/>

 ####Paging.js

-The paging directive code.
+The paging directive javascript code.
 This is identical to the source code placed in the distribution file.

 The paging directive is contained in a `bw.paging` module which you can consume in your project.